sknudsen/vis2021cph/index.md

 We highly welcome time-shifted presentations of VIS conference talks.

-Please check back later for more details about our local program.
-If you would like to organize an event at our satellite, please reach out to us.
+<---!Please check back later for more details about our local program.
+If you would like to organize an event at our satellite, please reach out to us.--->

 In the meantime, check the virtual program at [IEEE VIS](http://ieeevis.org/).